dhbrookes/pb_solvers/pbam/README.md

 `cmake -DBLAS="Atlas" ..` for Atlas BLAS libraries

-`cmake -DBLAS="MKL" ..` for MKL Blas libraries
+`cmake -DBLAS="MKL" ..` for MKL BLAS libraries

-For information on installing the OpenBLas libraries, see http://www.openblas.net.
+For information on installing the OpenBLAS libraries, see http://www.openblas.net.

 ## Running